DUNE-DAQ/tpgtools/docs/README.md

 They have several parameters to customize the plots, in particular in some cases the range is handled through the quantile of the distribution.
 Default value is 1, but to get rid of outliers it can be set to 0.9, for example.

-* `group_maker.py` is a library to group TPs basing on channel and/or time.
+* `cluster_maker.py` is a library to cluster TPs basing on channel and/or time.
-Each group should then be a track, if the conditions are set to be strict enough (deafult is channel limit 1 and time limit 3 ticks).
+Each cluster should then be a track, if the conditions are set to be strict enough (deafult is channel limit 1 and time limit 3 ticks).

 * `image_creator.py` contains functions to create images from TPs, that will be 2D histograms (channel vs time).
-Also in this case, many parameters can be set to customize the images, for example to choose if to fix the size or if it will depend on the group case by case.
+Also in this case, many parameters can be set to customize the images, for example to choose if to fix the size or if it will depend on the cluster case by case.

 ### Python scripts